 Cherry tomatoes, and other tiny varieties like grape tomatoes, are the perfect summer snack, whether you're plucking them off the vine in the garden or out of a carton on the ride home from the market.

-Perhaps best of all for local eaters, cherry tomatoes of different sorts are available—and wonderfully tasty—for a longer stretch of the season than larger tomatoes.
-Why is that?
-It's quite simple: Their flavor isn't as diluted by hothouse conditions as their larger kin, so those grown with a little help from the heat generated by greenhouses.
+Perhaps best of all for local eaters, tasty cherry tomatoes of different sorts are available for a longer stretch of the season than larger tomatoes.
+Their flavor isn't as diluted by hothouse conditions as their larger kin.
+So those grown with a little help from the heat generated by greenhouses are still quite good.

-Choose cherry tomatoes with firm, bright skins, and a fresh, tomato-y scent.
-Seriously, like all tomatoes, cherry tomatoes should smell distinct like you hope they'll taste.
+Choose cherry tomatoes with a firm, bright skin, and a fresh, tomato scent.
+Like all tomatoes, cherry tomatoes should smell distinct like you hope they'll taste.

 Tasty Ways to Use Cherry Tomatoes

 Small tomatoes are great to toss in salads or with pasta for a fresh, summer flavor.
 They are also lovely when halved and mixed with red peppers, green onion, and/or corn kernels for a relish or salsa to dollop on grilled steaks, chicken, or salmon.

 A burst tomatoes recipe is beyond simple; just heat up some oil in a pan, add the cherry tomatoes, and cook them, shaking the pan now and again, until the skin on the tomatoes starts to "burst" open.
 Salt to taste and serve warm or at room temperature.
 Cherry tomatoes are not the best option for a tomato sauce or soup.
 They are just so small and have a higher skin to flesh ratio.